 To uncover forward-looking user needs related to context (time) and emotion, I developed and applied the following two methods:

-The core insight: Facebook serves emotional needs beyond just information or entertainment.
-Users come to Facebook when they're feeling lonely, seeking inspiration, wanting to relax, or needing motivation.
-The Feeling Cues method explored how content could align with these emotional states.
+Facebook serves emotional needs beyond information or entertainment.
+Users come to Facebook when feeling lonely, seeking inspiration, wanting to relax, or needing motivation.

-How it worked: I presented participants with visual cues representing different emotional states or feelings (e.g., connected, informed, inspired, nostalgic, motivated).
-For each feeling, we explored what content on Facebook Home could evoke or support that emotion.
+I presented participants with visual cues representing emotional states (connected, informed, inspired, nostalgic, motivated).
+For each feeling, we explored what content could evoke or support that emotion—revealing emotional content patterns that linked specific content types to specific outcomes.

 Why These Methods Worked

-- Visual simulation over direct questioning: Instead of asking users to describe future experiences they'd never had, these methods simulated scenarios they could evaluate
+Instead of asking users to describe future experiences they'd never had, these methods simulated scenarios they could evaluate and react to—producing far richer insights.

-- Context-rich scenarios: By grounding prompts in specific contexts (time of day, emotional state), participants could imagine concrete, contextualized desires
+By grounding prompts in specific contexts (time of day, emotional state), participants could imagine concrete, contextualized desires rather than abstract preferences.

-- Pattern identification across users: While individual responses varied, consistent patterns emerged across participants—enabling identification of universal needs
+While individual responses varied, consistent patterns emerged across participants—enabling identification of universal needs that could inform product design.

 The Time Loop and Feeling Cues methods generated rich insights that directly informed product development.
 While specific findings remain confidential due to NDA, the research contributed to features that reached over 1 billion users.

 Features informed by this research: The Sports scorecard and Spotify connect features—currently deployed across Meta products—emerged directly from patterns identified through these methods.
-For example, temporal patterns revealed that users wanted sports updates during specific times of day, while emotional context research identified music as content that supported multiple emotional states (relaxation, motivation, celebration).
+Temporal patterns revealed users wanted sports updates during specific times of day, while emotional context research identified music as content supporting multiple emotional states (relaxation, motivation, celebration).

 Beyond shipped features: The 21 prototypes created from this research informed product direction beyond what ultimately launched, shaping Facebook's understanding of contextual and emotional engagement for future development.